SNPGuard/snp-guard/README.md

 `add_opts " -netdev user,id=vmnic,hostfwd=tcp:127.0.0.1:2222-:22,hostfwd=tcp:127.0.0.1:8080-:80"`

 Use the following command to start the VM
-`sudo -E ./openend2e-launch.sh -sev-snp -load-config ./build/binaries/default-vm-config.toml -hda <your disk .qcow2>` If you want to use the optional ID block, also add the following parameters `-id-block <path to id-block.base64> -id-auth <path to auth-block.base64>`
+`sudo -E ./openend2e-launch.sh -sev-snp -load-config default-vm-config.toml -hda <your disk .qcow2>` If you want to use the optional ID block, also add the following parameters `-id-block <path to id-block.base64> -id-auth <path to auth-block.base64>`